jezberg/maxpre-mallob/README.md

-# MaxPRE 2.1 MaxSAT preprocessor
+# MaxPRE 2.2 MaxSAT preprocessor

-MaxPre is a preprocessor for MaxSAT and (since version 2.1) multi-objective MaxSAT.
+MaxPre is a preprocessor for MaxSAT and (since version 2.1) multi-objective MaxSAT, that supports verified preprocessing for MaxSAT (since version 2.2).

 ## Basic use and flags